From the heights of achievement to the despair of fallen idols, it has been a game of two halves for sport in 2013.

 Super Bowl Sunday is a very American tradition that's caught the attention of many sports fans around the world.
 But until now, they have probably only known about this town of just over 800,000 people thanks to the Indianapolis 500 motor race.
 Now, Indy truly shifts into high gear!

 Hosting a Super Bowl is a mammoth task and Indianapolis has shown, in the days leading up to the big game, that it's up for the challenge.
-Read the rest of this entry »
+FULL POST

 If you watched Sunday’s closing ceremony of the just concluded Olympic Winter Games, you saw a mix of humor and humility.
 Canadians, known for poking fun at themselves, did plenty of it during the two-hour show from BC Place in downtown Vancouver.
 From actor and commercial pitchman William Shatner rising from the center of the stage to proclaim, in his own special way, that he’s proud to be Canadian to the huge floating moose that circled the arena from high above, the closing ceremony had it all.